Sensedia/api-manager-java-client-sdk/docs/APIsApi.md

 <a name="cloneApi1"></a>
 # **cloneApi1**
-> ModelAPIResponse cloneApi1(id, sensediaAuth, apiBean)
+> ModelAPIResponse cloneApi1(sensediaAuth, id, apiBean)

 Clone a API